 Even a single poorly written query can severely impact performance under high traffic, so it’s important to catch and fix them early.

-9. Monitor Everything
+9. Monitor everything

 Make monitoring a priority.
 Use tools like Datadog, Prometheus, or even just your Rails logs combined with Logstash.
-These tools help you stay aware of your app’s performance, catch errors quickly, and track infrastructure usage in real-time.

 Before a big launch or event, try tools like JMeter, k6, or Loader.io to simulate real user traffic and find weak points.
-This way, you can identify and fix weak spots in your system ahead of time, instead of discovering them when your users do.

-11. Keep Dependencies and Ruby/Rails Versions Up to Date
+11. Keep dependencies and Ruby/Rails versions up to date

 New versions of Ruby and Rails often come with performance improvements.
 Don’t wait years to upgrade.
 Staying current makes scaling easier.